The Arts Society Rutland

 The Higgins Bedford is Bedford's art gallery and museum.
 It's a place to explore

-out about great Bedfordians.
-Changing exhibitions mean there is always something
+about great Bedfordians.
+Changing exhibitions mean there is always something new to

 Click here for the Higgins Museum web site

-over; The Pilgrim’s Progress.
-Imprisoned for his beliefs, as a prisoner of conscience,
+The Pilgrim’s Progress.
+Imprisoned for his beliefs, as a prisoner of conscience, his books

-his books and personal example helped transform the way ordinary people
+and personal example helped transform the way ordinary people worshipped, empowering

-sermons to tales of great beasts and giants – his life and times make for an amazing
+tales of great beasts and giants – his life and times make for an amazing and colourful